 RRSP-approved assets include savings accounts, corporate shares, income trusts, bonds, Guaranteed Investment Certificates (CIGs), mutual funds and foreign currencies, as well as mortgage loans.
 Many people rely on bonds, high-yield savings accounts and corporate shares as their sole RRSP investments.
 Diversifying your RRSP into real estate can help you make the most of your funds and ensure you’re consistently growing your net-worth.

 While many people use RRSPs to plan for their retirement, you can leverage your RRSP now to kick-start the process of building wealth.
 It’s possible to take advantage of the tax benefits of RRSPs to help you make your real estate investments go further.

 It’s important to note, though, you can’t use an RRSP to directly purchase a rental property.
 But, there are a few ways you can use your RRSP funds to become active in the Canadian real estate market.

 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.

 RRSP real estate options

-•REITs: Real Estate Investment Trusts (REITs) are publicly traded companies that acquire high-value real estate for the purpose of growing shareholders’ wealth.
+REITs are publicly traded companies that acquire high-value real estate to grow shareholders’ wealth.
 While investing in a REIT may not allow you to see your funds grow as rapidly as they might in a direct investment, they’re a safe and dependable way to put your RRSP funds to work in real estate.
 Your investment is managed by a team of real estate industry professionals.